-This profile about The Last Cowboy contributor Jason Vanlandingham was first published in the April 2016 issue of the NRHA Reiner magazine.
+This profile about The Last Cowboy contributor Jason Vanlandingham was first published in the

 In the idle time before the 2015 NRHA Futurity Finals, nine-year-old Emma Vanlandingham got out a felt pen and a piece of paper and started drawing a horse and rider.
 But not just any horse.
 Unless anyone wasn’t sure, she wrote out his name: Not Ruf At All.